 First, the material must possess high tensile and yield strength to safely support part of the weight of the vehicle without deforming or fracturing.
 However, it is essential that the material balances high strength with low density as the component also needs to be of light weight.
-Hence, a material with high strength-to- weight ratio is desirable.
+Hence, a material with a high strength-to- weight ratio is desirable.
 Materials such as aluminium alloys are good examples, though other low-density metals or engineered composites may also meet this requirement.

 Since the electric vehicle is expected to experience constant impact, vibrations, and fluctuating stresses, the material for the suspension arm must exhibit high impact resistance (high toughness) to withstand sudden loads, good rigidity (stiffness) to maintain alignment under load, and excellent fatigue strength to endure loading cycles.
-It must also have adequate corrosion resistance given that the component is exposed to moisture and debris.
+It must also have adequate corrosion resistance, given that the component is exposed to moisture and debris.

 Beyond mechanical properties, manufacturability is also a major consideration for mass production and cost efficiency.
 The chosen material should be compatible with well - established manufacturing processes such as casting, forging, welding, or machining.
 This will ensure reliable production and minimise cost.